Freedom Records (Houston-based label)

 Freedom Records was an American record label that was based in Houston, Texas.
 It was founded in 1948 by Sol Kahal.

+Background

 It originally specialized in rhythm and blues, but expanded to include country and pop music.
 Among its recording artists were Big Joe Turner, L. C. Williams, Goree Carter and Little Willie Littlefield.
 The label lasted through the early 1950s.
 All releases were 78s.

+History

+The label's biggest success was "Ethel Mae" by L.C.
+Williams.

+Later years

 The catalogue is currently owned by Fivepin Music based in Toronto.